Emily Elbert

-Emily Elbert (born December 21, 1988) is an American singer-songwriter and guitarist based in Los Angeles, California.
-She has independently released six albums: Bright Side (2006), Proof (2010), and Alive, In Love (2011), Evolve (2013), We Who Believe in Freedom (2018), and Woven Together (2022).
+Emily Caroline Elbert (born December 21, 1988) is an American singer-songwriter and guitarist.

 Elbert was a member of Esperanza Spalding's experimental jazz and theater project from 2015 to 2016.
-The band toured internationally and recorded one album, Emily's D+Evolution.
+The band toured internationally and recorded Emily's D+Evolution.
 In 2019, she joined the band of songwriter Jenny Lewis.
 In 2022 she joined Jacob Collier's band, undertaking a world tour.
-Elbert has also contributed to projects led by Jacob Collier, Lorde, Leon Bridges, Sara Bareilles, Mike Gordon of Phish, Dweezil Zappa, and Bruno Major.
+Elbert has also worked with Lorde, Sara Bareilles, Mike Gordon of Phish, Dweezil Zappa, and Bruno Major, and is currently in the touring band of Leon Bridges.

 Biography

 Elbert was born in Dallas, Texas.
 Early influences cited include Antonio Carlos Jobim, Stevie Wonder, James Taylor, and Jimi Hendrix.
 She recorded her first album Bright Side while in high school, paid for by local gigs and crowd-funding, and began touring the U.S. independently.
 At 18, Elbert was awarded a full scholarship to Berklee College of Music.
 While there, she continued to tour nationally and internationally, and released two more independent albums, Proof, and Alive, In Love, both of which were also crowd-funded.
 In 2010, Glamour magazine named Elbert one of their Top 10 College Women of the Year.
 In 2013, Elbert released Evolve, an EP recorded at Brooklyn, New York's Mason Jar Music.

 Since then, Elbert released several singles: "Letting Go" (2016), "Here and Now" (2016) and "True Power" (2017), a protest song about Donald Trump, benefitting the American Civil Liberties Union.
 In a press release, Elbert spoke about "True Power": "My love for rhythm, harmony, and story sharing is woven in with my compassion for the Earth and its people.
 Songs can be powerful tools used in their defense...
 As a young, queer, woman, an environmentalist, and someone who believes in equality and human rights for people of all races, faiths, and cultural backgrounds, I can’t sit back and be a silent witness to injustice. ...Donald Trump may have bought and bullied his way into the presidency, but true power is in the hands of the people when they come together.
 That’s what this song is about."
 Elbert released a full album of music focused on social justice, We Who Believe in Freedom, in October 2018.

 Her sixth independent album, Woven Together, was released in August 2022.
+In 2023, Elbert joined Norah Jones on a 10-date U.K. and Ireland tour, as her opening act.